mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 “When he lifts up the hammer” means one of the devices you use for refining copper, iron, or gold, et cetera.
 It means educating you, educating others, transmitting something important in human life to somebody.
 That is really using the hammer to refine copper or iron.
 That word, [or] hammer, must be working just like a rushing torrent, coming from silence.
 So it’s really coming up.

-Baso also gets that poem coming from silence, but from the silence Baso gets the words. [...]
+Baso also gets that poem coming from silence. [...]
+From the silence Baso gets the words. [...]
 Look at this poem.
 Behind the poem there is dynamic working between Baso and nature.
 Just like a rushing torrent, just like crossing the sharp edge of a sword: simultaneously there.
 So that’s why through the words, you can really see the vastness of existence.

 At that time, when you “lift up” something, in other words words and actions, et cetera, “you won’t avoid losing your point.”
 There is nothing to – what would you say – *challenge* somebody to argument, or discussion.
 Nothing.
 Because, when you express yourself, within your expression there is *you*, simultaneously there is the universe, that you and the universe working together dynamically – how?
 I don’t know.
 But it’s there.
 It’s really there.
 If you do it, [it’s] exactly there.
 Somebody doesn’t see it, but somebody knows.